The Cutest Homemade Horse Cake That Makes Every Birthday Unforgettable

 • Brown and black food coloring

-• Chocolate chips or candies
+• Chocolate chips or candy pieces, for eyes and details

 Directions